 A member of staff in Warwick Medical School became involved with Carriers of Hope, a Coventry-based charity who work closely with refugees and asylum seekers in the city.

-Pursuing this voluntary work, she has attained some funding for a 'garden tower' which can grow food hydroponically indoors, with the idea being to grow fresh food for a new 'culturally relevant' food bank aimed particularly at vulnerable BAME families in the city, in large part as they are lacking in not just fresh food, but fresh food that reminds them of home.
+Pursuing this voluntary work, she has attained some funding for a 'garden tower' which can grow food hydroponically indoors, with the idea being to grow fresh food for a new 'culturally relevant' food bank aimed particularly at vulnerable Black, Asian, and Minority Ethnic families in the city, in large part as they are lacking in not just fresh food, but fresh food that reminds them of home.

-If you would like to be involved in this project - please contact Anne-Marie Chilton at firstname.lastname@example.org.
+If you would like to be involved in this project or make a donation - please contact Anne-Marie Chilton at.

 Unwanted Laptops and Computers

-A member of staff has initiated a project seeking to assist local refugee children, as particularly during lockdown, many have been struggling to keep up with schooling as they don't have laptops or computers that are increasingly becoming a requirement of education.
+A member of staff has initiated a project seeking to assist local refugee children as, particularly during lockdown, many have been struggling to keep up with schooling because they don't have laptops or computers that are increasingly becoming a requirement of education.

-If you have an old computer, laptop or phone that you no longer want/need, please contact Anne-Marie Chilton at email@example.com, who will, with the charity Carriers of Hope's expert, ensure that they are fully wiped before being distributed where they are needed.
+If you have an old computer, laptop or phone that you no longer want/need, please contact Anne-Marie Chilton at, who will, with the charity Carriers of Hope's expert input, ensure that they are fully wiped before being distributed where they are needed.